 In medical communications, publishing in reputable journals and publications is crucial for reaching a wide audience and establishing credibility.
-Whether you're a medication education manager, healthcare professional or researcher, knowing where to publish your work - and why - is key.
+Whether you're a medical advisor, healthcare professional, or researcher, knowing where to publish your is key.
 Here are some things to consider for your next article submission:

 1. Scope and Audience